navarrothiago/upf-bpf/README.md

 <img src="img/up-ebpf-xdp-high-level.svg" alt="drawing" width="500"/>

-The library has a component, called `PFCP Sesssion Manager`, which is a C++ API responsible to manage PFCP (Packet Forwarding Control Protocol) sessions.
+The library has a component, called `PFCP Session Manager`, which is a C++ API responsible for managing PFCP (Packet Forwarding Control Protocol) sessions.
 For each session, there is an eBPF program that represents the PFCP context in the fast path.
-These programs are managed by `eBPF Program Manager` component.
-The fast path is composed by three main function: parser, traffic classifier and traffic forwarder.
+These programs are managed by the `eBPF Program Manager` component.
+The fast path is composed of three main functions: parser, traffic classifier and traffic forwarder.
 The image below shows this in more detail.

 <img src="img/up-ebpf-xdp-high-level2.svg" alt="drawing" width="500"/>